lrgresearch/gpaw-tools/installation.md

 You do not need to install X server on your Windows to use with WSLg.

 ##### WSL2 memory problem
 By default the WSL2 will consume up to 50% of the total system memory upto 8GB at max.
 However, it is possible to configure an upper limit for the memory and swap usage.
-Firstly, you must create a .wslconfig file in your Windows related home directory (C:\Users\<user>\.wslconfig).
+Firstly, you must create a .wslconfig file in your Windows related home directory (C:\Users\<user>).
 And for 14GB RAM and 32 GB Swap, add following information to that file:

     [wsl2]
     memory=14GB